Dorian8013/algo/docs/client-linux-wireguard.md

 ## Locate the Config File

-The Algo-generated config files for WireGuard are named `configs/<ip_address>/wireguard/<username>.conf` on the system where you ran `./algo`.
+The rAlgo-generated config files for WireGuard are named `configs/<ip_address>/wireguard/<username>.conf` on the system where you ran `./ralgo`.
 One file was generated for each of the users you added to `config.cfg`.
-Each WireGuard client you connect to your AlgoVPN must use a different config file.
+Each WireGuard client you connect to your rAlgoVPN must use a different config file.
 Choose one of these files and copy it to your Linux client.

 ## Configure WireGuard